kaiorosa1/100-days-of-code/r1-log.md

 I've solved one challenge and to be honest I'm surprised.
 I've tried solving another one but it seems like my code is not very efficient.
 In the future I want to be able to take a hard class on OOP to be able to  understand better my code and also to start writing more elegant code.

+### R1D53

+I have solved one more challenge on FCC.
+The Intermediate Algorithm Scripting is a very hard section.
+I didn't expect to be this hard.
+Most of the section I've completed in about two hours but this one is taking me so long.